chamathns/junit-writer/docs/operation_modes.md

 ### Overview

-Agent Mode uses a multi-agent workflow to generate and fix tests.
+Agent Mode uses a multi-agent workflow powered by Google's Agent Development Kit (ADK) to generate and fix tests.
 It delegates specialized tasks to autonomous agents under a coordinating strategy, allowing for more flexible and potentially more powerful test generation.
+The ADK provides a framework for creating, coordinating, and executing multiple AI agents that can work together to solve complex problems.

 ### Key Components